mk8310/pgadmin4/docs/en_US/backup_dialog.rst

      position to include a statement that will use a SET SESSION AUTHORIZATION command to determine object ownership (instead of an ALTER OWNER command).

-When you’ve specified the details that will be incorporated into the pg_dump
+When you’ve specified the details that will be incorporated into the sys_dump
 command:

 * Click the *Backup* button to build and execute a command that builds a backup